cguardia/ZODB-Documentation/book/introduction.rst

 be classified as a NoSQL database, because it shares the main characteristic of being non-relational.

-The ZODB is also open source, horizontal scalable and schema-free, like many of its NoSQL counterparts.
+The ZODB is also open source, horizontally scalable and schema-free, like many of its NoSQL counterparts.
 It is not distributed and does not offer easy replication, at least not for free.

 ZODB != Zope